aburi6800/x68k-mzmappy/README.md

 ## Overview

-MAPPY for MZ-80K version on SHARP X68000.(under construction)
+This is a port of Mappy for the MZ-80K, released by Denpa Shimbun in 1984, to the SHARP X68000.  (under construction)
-An attempt to create a game in as standard an environment as possible using X-BASIC on the SHARP X68000.
+This project is an attempt to use X-BASIC to create a game in as standard an environment as possible.
-Since the execution speed on the interpreter is very slow, the BASIC program is converted to C source and an executable file is created using a C compiler.
+However, due to the very slow execution speed of the interpreter, a C compiler will be used to convert the BASIC program to C source, create an executable file, and execute it.

 <br>